Tag: Aristotle

 Another custom that has been shown to benefit women and their children is matrilineal kinship.
 This is a system in which lineage and inheritance are traced through women.

-The structure of matrilineal kinship systems implies that, relative to patrilineal kinship systems, women have greater support from their own kin groups and husbands have less authority over their wives. ((Sara Lowes, Matrililneal Kinship and Spousal Cooperation: Evidence from the Matrilineal Belt, Stanford University and CIFAR, 25 February 2020)).
+The structure of matrilineal kinship systems implies that, relative to patrilineal kinship systems, women have greater support from their own kin groups and husbands have less authority over their wives.
+1

 This patriarchal strategy can be demonstrated in other countries besides Egypt.
 The Achaean invader Menelaus married Helen, a kidnapped heiress, because without her he had no right to be king.
-That’s why Helen’s rescue by Paris led to the Trojan War ((J. F. del Giorgio, The Oldest Europeans, A. J. Place, Caracas, Venezuela, 2006)).
+That’s why Helen’s rescue by Paris led to the Trojan War 2.

 Finally, Patrilineal systems inevitably lead to a narrowing of the gene pool for succession.
 This narrowing of the gene pool has played out in the lineage of European kings.
 This breakdown in the system of royal succession points to a departure from ancient custom and law.